You want backups. You don’t want headaches. AWS has a tool for that: EC2 Lifecycle Manager.

 - Your EC2 instance uses EBS volumes.

-- You have necessary IAM permissions to manage DLM.
+- You have IAM permissions to manage DLM (no perms, no party).

-- Find the EBS volume you want to back up (likely the one attached to your EC2 running Docker).
+Find the volume you want to back up (probably the one running your Docker container).

 Key: Backup